 When it clients see a partner going through change, they are looking for continuity in their services, proactive communication, and a steady hand.
 They will be looking for SLAs (Service-Level Agreements) that reflect your new proactive commitments.
 But moving from a reactive model to a proactive model is also going to require education, for both your team and your clients.
 While some new services may be rolled out individually, bold confident decisions will be required when it comes to initiating a new pricing model.
 Once you’ve prepared, entering the pool slowly may cause a lot more discomfort than diving in.

 Change can be painful if unplanned.
 Precautionary steps can make a huge impact on a smooth transition to offering your existing clients new services and opening yourself up to a new market.
 Pricing is always a sensitive subject, which means your relationship and clear communication with clients is all that much more important as models change.
 Follow the 7 preparative steps we’ve laid out to give your organization the best prospects for a smooth pricing model transition.

-Take a look at our blog post, “5 Reasons to Offer Backup as a Managed Service".
+For those considering Backup as a Service, NovaBACKUP for MSPs gives you a platform for predictable, recurring revenue.
+Not sure what to offer?
+Look at our blog post, “5 Reasons to Offer Backup as a Managed Service".